-Paragraph when there are no legal findings.
+Paragraph when there are no legal compliance findings.

-• If legal compliance findings are reported, use the following wording:
+• If legal compliance findings are reported for other political subdivisions not subject to UFARS, use the following wording:

 In connection with our audit, we noted that (entity name) failed to comply with provisions of the (list section titles of guide in which noncompliance was identified) of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, insofar as they relate to accounting matters as described in the (schedule name where findings are listed) as items (list related finding reference numbers).
-Also, in connection with our audit, nothing came to our attention that caused us to believe that (entity name) failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, insofar as they relate to accounting matters.
+Also, in connection with our audit, nothing came to our attention that caused us to believe that (entity name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the (entity type)'s noncompliance with the above referenced provisions, insofar as they relate to accounting matters.